eugeneg88/SecuLab/README.rst

 Welcome to SecuLab!

 SecuLab is a Python package for the integration of the secular equations of motion of three-body hierarchical systems.
-Written by Evgeni Grishin for multi-purpose code ffor study of various dynamical configurations focusing of hierarchical triples.
+Written by Evgeni Grishin for multi-purpose code for studying various dynamical configurations focusing of hierarchical triples.

 The options for secular equations include
 ---------------------------------------